arjungoel16/Applied_Data_Structures_for_Quantitative_Finance/README.md

-# Quantitative Finance with Python: Data Structures in Practice
+# Applied Data Structures for Quantitative Finance

 This repository showcases real-world applications of fundamental data structures and algorithm analysis using Python, tailored to quantitative finance and algorithmic trading contexts.